haoshao-nku/medical_seg/mmsegmentation/local_config/Polyper-AAAI2024/readme.md

 >  You can replace iter_80000.pth to evaluate the performance of different checkpoints.
 Similarly, you can replace mIoU and use different evaluation indicators to evaluate the model.

-> The evaluation indicators supported by mmsegmentation can be found in
+> The evaluation indicators supported by mmsegmentation can be found in **/medical_seg/mmsegmentation/mmseg/evaluation/metrics**.

+### Calculate the Flops and parameters：
+Please run the following command:
+- python tools/get_flops /home/ubuntu/scholar_learning_project/medical_seg/mmsegmentation/local_config/Polyper-AAAI2024/main/polyper_polypseg_224*224_80k.py --shape 512 512

+> You can calculate it by replacing "512 512" with the image size you want.
+> You can replace the configuration files to evaluate flops and parameters for different networks.